-Best Practice for Diverse Hiring Create an Inclusive Job Ad
+EEO Hiring Best Practice Create an Inclusive Job Ad

 Value: Inclusive language is language that is free from words, phrases or tones that tend to exclude.
-Narrow language tends to narrow the search and candidate pool, often at the expense of women and historically underrepresented groups.
-Positions should be described as broadly as possible to create a well-populated, diverse pool of qualified applicants.
+Narrow language tends to narrow the search and candidate pool, often at the expense of underrepresented groups.
+Positions should be described as broadly as possible to welcome a broad representation of persons and perspectives and create a well-populated pool of qualified applicants.